ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

+Printers’ Proverbs.—Never inquire thou of the editor the news, for behold | &amp; P28’: with $1200 added; three or more to fill the stake.
+To close the 20th August, 1858,

 it is his duty at the appointed time to give it unto thee without asking.
 When thou dost write for his paper, never say uato him, ‘‘What thinkest |
 though of my piece?’’ lest that the truth will offend thee.
 It is not fit |